 What you’re interested in, in terms of the pictures, you don’t know if they’re going to work or not, and they’re the hardest ones to figure.
 The one’s you know are a good photo are fine, but it’s the ones you’re not sure about, if they can work… So I always use Padraig as a sounding board; I’d give him like 500 pictures, my real long shots were in there and he’d pick out a couple of those long shots and suddenly that was it; they were the really interesting ones.

-In the book, Padraig puts one picture next to the other; it’s not just 1+1, it’s 2; in the show he did that a bit as well.
+In the book, Padraig puts one picture next to the other; it’s not just one plus one, it’s two; in the show he did that a bit as well.
 There’s one of the road, it’s called The Bog Road, in the west of Ireland – the road with the full moon, it’s a black and white image; next to that is the picture in the Tate with the back of a woman’s head looking at a Rothko.
-The way those images go together, it’s just way more than 2 individual pictures.
+The way those images go together, it’s just way more than two individual pictures.
 It works on so many different levels and he’s done that so many different times, so the book is a whole other thing.
 Because it works so well, the curator of the show Stefanie [Braun] wanted to follow the book.
 Of course in the book there’s nearly 300 pictures and in the show there’s only 60 so that’s why everything got cut down.
 The books are much funnier though, a lot more playful.

 What made you decide to do the show and books now?